 Literary Arts

-The WAA Literary Arts program provides students with an exploratory experience in the world of literature and writing.
+The Literary Arts program provides students with an exploratory experience in the world of literature and writing.
 Students have opportunities to publish their work in various magazines, read poetry in a community setting, and participate in building literacy for personal growth and community growth.

-Westinghouse Arts Academy Charter School provides writers with the opportunity to immerse themselves in a variety of composition styles.
+Westinghouse Arts Academy provides writers with the opportunity to immerse themselves in a variety of composition styles.
 Students study poetry, fiction, nonfiction, screenplay, playwriting, and more.
 Through workshops, readings, and publication opportunities, writers are supported in a dynamic learning environment, which not only helps them grow as writers, but also as professionals.

 In the Literary Arts program, students are encouraged to specialize in a writing style of their choice (poetry, fiction, or nonfiction).
 This selection will provide students with the opportunity to customize their Literary Arts education as they proceed through their coursework.